Citizenship Educator (pt)

 - Educators are required to attend trainings to learn institutional pedagogy and content.

 - Educators are required to complete and submit all required paperwork including program evaluations, attendance lists, and timesheets.

 PHYSICAL DEMANDS: The physical demands described here are representative of those that must be met by an employee with or without accommodation, to successfully perform the essential functions of this job.

-For consideration please send a cover letter, resume and availability to: firstname.lastname@example.org by May 26th, 2017.
+For consideration please send a cover letter, resume and availability to: email@example.com .
+Positions will be filled on a rolling basis.
 Please reference the job title in the subject line.

 Interviewed candidates will be required to prepare a demonstration lesson using information provided by the Education division.

 The New-York Historical Society is an Equal Opportunity Employer